MINISH4905/Prodapt/investor_simulation/investor_simulation/README.md

-# VentureX-Ray — Module 7: Investor Simulation
+# PitchCraft AI — Investor Simulation

 Part of **PitchCraft AI**, an AI-powered startup stress-testing and refinement system.